 After breakfast we head for Lucca, which is a destination for many tourists thanks to its charming churches and wonderful museums.

 Our tour starts with Porta Sant’Anna, one of the six gates.
 The city is surrounded by about four kilometres of walls.
 Lucca had four rings of walls.
 The first, built by the Romans, had a square shape and encircle the city centre today.
 The other three rings were built in the 13th, 16th and 17th centuries.
-The walls, which are twelve metres tall, are lined with towering trees from which we can enjoy a beautiful view of the city.
+The walls are lined with towering trees from which we can enjoy a beautiful view of the city.

 We will have a cycling tour on the lovely avenue running along the top of the walls.During our cycling tour we can admire the lovely garden of Pfanner Palace, one of the most beautiful gardens in the city.
 This 17th-century palace was named after the Pfanner family.
 Felix Pfanner, who was an Austrian brewer whose family was from Bavaria, bought this palace and set up a brewery there in 1846.
 Its garden featuring grassy lawns, ornamental flowers, exotic plants, lemon trees, fruit trees, an octagonal fountain and 18th-century statues depicting Greek Gods and the Four Seasons, is an excellent example of a Baroque garden.
 Inside the palace you can admire a large reception hall with 18th-century frescoes and a collection of surgical instruments.
 Lots of films, such as The Portrait of a Lady, were set in this palace.